dt-woods/idf/README.md

 # Changelog

+* 2019-11-25: v0.4.1
+    - added check for formatted csv to avoid running conversion twice
+    - changed usgs_to_csv to accept two string arguments (input/output file names) and return nothing
+    - added boolean argument to make_plot for saving figure to PNG
 * 2019-11-24: v.0.4
     - added three new functions: usgs_to_csv, writeout, writeline
     - removed file path variables (assumes rainfall file is in local dir)